Skip to content

 • A leaving certificate from a German school abroad or proof of your higher education entrance qualification.
 This is a school-leavers’ certificate that allows you to enter a university in the country where you graduated.

 • Proof that your livelihood is secured for the entire duration of your stay, as you are not allowed to work during this time under the current law.
 This can be provided by opening a blocked account with at least 1,027 per month (as of October 2023) or submitting a declaration of commitment for a national visa.
-Please note: Although you must be able to earn a living, the new law (Section 17 (3) Residence Act) allows you to work up to 20 hours a week from March 1, 2024.
+Please note: Although you must be able to earn a living, the new law (Section 17 (3) Residence Act) allows you to work up to 20 hours a week since March 1, 2024.
 This will significantly reduce the amount of money you need to prove you have beforehand: BAFÖG (€421 or €452 (section 13 BAFÖG) + 10% (section 2 (3) sentence 6 in conjunction with sentence 5 Residence Act).

 Good to know: A blocked account is one way of proving that you have sufficient financial resources.
 If you are looking for a training or university spot, you are obliged to have a certain minimum amount in this account: Currently, it is 1,027 for every month you spend looking for a training or university spot in Germany.
 This money remains blocked in the account until you arrive in Germany.
 Another special feature of the blocked account is that you cannot withdraw or transfer money from it as you wish– you may withdraw a maximum of 1,027 per month unless you have deposited more than the required minimum amount.